rafrasenberg/rafrasenberg-website/content/posts/server/beginner-server-setup.md

 #### IV.
 More security practices

 There is a lot more to cover, but the steps we discussed in this blog is the bare minimum what I would recommend when setting up a server.
 The next obvious step is creating a regular user for daily use.

 Security wise, you can take it further by improving your Firewall, setting up services like Fail2Ban, disabling direct root login, etc. I won't bore you with all of that here :zzz:, but feel free to check out the web for more information about this.

 ## Conclusion :zap:

-Alright, we took a small dive into the world of server configuration and Sysadmin tasks.
+Alright, we took a small dive into the world of server configuration.

 In the next blog post we will go over the things that you need in order to actually serve a webapp on your server.
 We will also integrate a basic CI pipeline that connects with our droplet that will automatically deploy our changes after pushing it to Github.
 So stay tuned for that!